 To such an extent, the fundamental difference between vulnerability assessment and penetration testing is the former being list-oriented and the latter being goal-oriented.

-To prevent your organization from possible breaches and reinforce existing security controls against a skilled attacker, Connectis platform combines both Vulnerability Assessment and Penetration Testing (VAPT) methods.
+To prevent your organization from possible breaches and reinforce existing security controls against a skilled attacker, the Connectis platform combines both Vulnerability Assessment and Penetration Testing (VAPT) methods.
 By doing so, Connectis provides both a full list of the flaws found and a measurement of the risk posed by each flaw.
 Our scanning approach produces more accurate testing results using methodologies developed and continually refined by a team of world-class experts.
 At the end of the VAPT procedure, we provide our customers with an extensive set of reports and recommendations to effectively eliminate the detected breaches.
 Our team of cyber security experts are always ready to help you design and implement the most relevant defense for your IT environment and the information stored within it.
 Feel free to reach us to get the answers to any security-related questions you have.
-You can reach us at 9056952200 or email@example.com, visit our website https://www.connectis.ca/ to learn more about our services portfolio.
+You can reach us at 9056952200 or email@example.com, visit our website https://www.connectis.ca/cyber-security/ to learn more about our services portfolio.

 Lastly, penetration testing can provide evidence regarding the security controls that are in place and hence justifies continued or additional investment in security personnel and technology to executive management and investors.